How to Make Your Computer Run Faster

 *Disk Cleanup

-It then takes a minute to search for things it can remove and gives you the change to view or check anything before you free up the space.
+If you have a different version or no Start menu (in Windows 8) then move your cursor to the bottom right of the screen until your ‘charms’ pop up, click the search icon at the top, then type Disk Cleanup in the box.
+It then takes a minute to search for things it can remove and gives you the chance to view or check anything before you delete it to free up the space.

-I always imagine the information in my PC as a library of books and after a while they get all higgledy pickeldy; this tool kind of tidies them all up and compresses them on the shelf so there are no wasted spaces in between.
+I like to think of the information in my PC as a library of books which, after a while, get all higgledy pickledy.
+This tool kind of tidies them all up and compresses them on the shelf so there are no wasted spaces in between.

 It will then tell you how long this will take (usually some time!) you should ideally set up a schedule for your PC to defrag itself.